2024 Jeep Trackhawk: New Trackhawk Ultimate High-Performance SUV Review

 2024 Jeep Trackhawk Price

-While the price for the 2024 Jeep Trackhawk is still unofficial but we predict the Grand Cherokee 4xe to be just fine and cool until you figure out how much it costs a lot.
+While the price for the 2024 Jeep Trackhawk is still unofficial we predict the Grand Cherokee 4xe to be just fine and cool until you figure out how much it costs a lot.

-Base prices start at around $61,000 while the Summit Reserve 4xe tops out at $77,000.
+The base 2024 Trackhawk Prices start at around $61,000 while the Summit Reserve 4xe tops out at $77,000.
 Meanwhile, the Trailhawk will ring $63,500.

 2024 Jeep Trackhawk Release Date